AyushAher/AyushAher/README.md

 ## Building Security, Infrastructure & Developer Platforms

-Senior Full-Stack .NET Developer, infrastructure builder, and startup founder focused on cybersecurity, cryptography, HSMs, PKI, and enterprise infrastructure.
+Senior Full-Stack .NET Developer, infrastructure builder, and focused on cybersecurity, cryptography, HSMs, PKI, and enterprise infrastructure.

 I enjoy building products that sit at the intersection of:
 - Security